-Oakland, CA 94619
+Oakland, California 94619

 Why We Like This Place

 Looking for an out-of-this-world location to celebrate your wedding?
-Let the stars smile on you at Chabot Space and Science Center.
+Let the stars smile on you at Chabot Space & Science Center.
 In the evenings, this state-of-the-art science education center perched high in the Oakland hills makes a unique setting for private events.

-Event spaces in the Spees Building include the Tien MegaDome Theater, where you can project your own slides, DVD, VHS, or PowerPoint presentations; a café, which provides a handy reception site; and a surround-sound planetarium featuring one of the world's most advanced immersive visualization systems.
-This allows them to take their audience on real-time jouneys to the edge of the known universe and back again.
-We were particularly taken with the idea of a celestial ceremony in the planetarium: Imagine getting married on a spot-lit stage beneath a 70-foot dome of gorgeous night sky thick with stars, while your guests sit spellbound in comfortable tiered seats.
+The Spees Building is also home to a 241-seat planetarium that features one of the world's most advanced immersive visualization systems.
+It allows you to take your audience on a real-time journey to the edge of the known universe and back again.
+We loved the idea of a celestial ceremony in the planetarium: Imagine getting married on a spot-lit stage beneath a 70-foot dome of gorgeous night sky thick with stars, while your guests sit spellbound in comfortable tiered seats.
 If you want to go all out, you can even make arrangements with the projectionist to create a sky that changes throughout the event.

 Another appealing ceremony option—and one that will give every guest a great vantage point—is the semicircular amphitheater surrounded by trees.
 This is a particularly appropriate place to mark an important moment in time, as the amphitheater also functions as a nifty clock.
 At the top level of the amphitheater, the Pleiades Courtyard stretches back to the Spees Building café.
 Together, the two spaces make a convenient indoor/outdoor spot for serving post-ceremony refreshments.
 After dining, guests will enjoy strolling through the adjacent EnviroGarden, designed to showcase native plants.

-Chabot Space and Science Center is a stellar (sorry, we couldn't resist) location, not just for weddings, but for private and corporate events, too.
+Chabot Space & Science Center is a stellar (sorry, we couldn't resist) location, not just for weddings, but for private and corporate events, too.
 And even if you aren't an astronomy buff, you'll delight in the sunset over the bay and the dazzling nighttime panorama of city lights twinkling below.

-Max.
-Seated Indoors: 241
+- Max.
+Seated Indoors: 350

-Max.
+- Max.
 Seated Outdoors: 150

-Max.
-Seated Indoors: 500
+- Max.
+Seated Indoors: 650

-Max.
-Seated Outdoors: 150
+- Max.
+Seated Outdoors: 250

-EVENT/RECEPTION CAPACITY: The facility can accommodate 150–500 seated or 200–1,000 standing guests indoors, and 100–150 seated outdoors.
+EVENT/RECEPTION CAPACITY: The facility can accommodate 650 seated or 1,200 standing guests indoors, and 250 seated outdoors.

-50% of the rental fee is required to reserve your date.
-A $1,000 refundable cleaning deposit, along with the balance of the rental fee, is due 30 days prior to the event.
-Rental fees range $1,500–15,000 depending on space rented.
+50% of the rental fee is required to secure your date.
+A refundable $1,000 cleaning deposit, along with the balance of the rental fee, is due 30 days prior to the event.
+The rental fee ranges $1,500–20,000 depending on the space(s) reserved.
 There is a discount for 501(c)(3) nonprofit groups.

 Special Events, Parties